 When it comes to directing change in education, successful policy leaders need both knowledge and experience.
 During an intensive 12-month master's program at the University of Washington, we help prepare you for critical policy roles by combining a structured curriculum with the hands-on experience of a two-quarter, 150-hour internship.

 Taught by top-ranked faculty in the fields of education policy design, implementation and evaluation, the Master's in Education Policy at the University of Washington allows you to interact with policy professionals working in government agencies and nonprofit organizations at the local, state and national levels.

-The UW College of Education is ranked highly by U.S. News & World Report and is home to some of the country's leading scholars in education policy research.
+The UW College of Education is ranked 8th among its peers by U.S. News & World Report, and is home to some of the country's leading scholars in education policy research.